Course Scenario Overview

 THINK & ENGAGE

-Scenario: Call for Research to Inform Policy Development around Issues of Flexible Work
+Scenario: Call for Research to Inform Policy Development Social Isolation and Loneliness

 We will use the following scenario to guide our work through the course.
 Note that this scenario is realistic in its intent, but somewhat simplified for the purposes of this project:

-Many economic, social and cultural factors combine today to raise diverse questions about the nature and feasibility of flexible work.
-Factors like increased automation, changing technology, remote/hybrid work opportunities, accessibility and equity issues, environmental challenges, and the instability of the gig economy are just some of the issues that pressure us, as a society, to rethink questions of flexibility and work.
+Many economic, social and cultural factors combine today to raise diverse questions about the nature and causes of social isolation and loneliness in British Columbia.
+Factors like demographic shifts, changing technology and social media use, urbanization and housing patterns, remote work arrangements, mental health challenges, and the lingering effects of the COVID-19 pandemic are just some of the issues that pressure us, as a society, to rethink questions of social connection and community cohesion.

-Ministries within the BC Provincial government are facing pressure to develop policy stances on a variety of issues related to the changing nature of work, including increasing opportunities to define and implement flexible work models.
-These policy stances might be needed across many different government portfolios, including economic development and innovation, labour, environment, health and social initiatives, and family development.
+Ministries within the BC Provincial government are facing pressure to develop policy stances on a variety of issues related to social isolation and loneliness, including increasing opportunities to design and implement interventions that strengthen social connections.
+These policy stances might be needed across many different government portfolios, including health and mental health, seniors’ services, children and family development, municipal affairs and housing, education, economic development, and Indigenous relations and reconciliation.

-To support the development of policy stances across these areas, the government is soliciting research on the topic of flexible work, and the potential issues, risks and opportunities it represents across a range of sectors and interest groups.
+To support the development of policy stances across these areas, the government is soliciting research on the topics of social isolation and loneliness, and the potential issues, risks and opportunities they represent across a range of sectors and interest groups.
 The goal is to gather arguments representative of a range of perspectives and interests across the region on this issue to inform future decision making.

 As such, the government will put out an RFP (Request for Proposals), asking for proposals to complete such research.
 This research will culminate in the submission of a policy brief and a communication plan to disseminate the information from the policy brief.